caffo/focus-tab/README.md

 ## Usage

-To toggle alt-tab functionality, activate alfred and type focus.
+toggle alt-tab functionality by activate alfred and issuing 'focus'.